Discover the best way to learn German, including immersive, practical learning from the very first lesson.

 - Danke: Thank you

-To feel confident in a learned language you need to practice speaking daily, so you become comfortable with pronunciation and confident speaking aloud.
+To feel confident in a learned language you need to practise speaking daily, so you become comfortable with pronunciation and confident speaking aloud.
 With Rosetta Stone’s bite-sized lessons and award-winning mobile app, you have it all at your fingertips.
-Rosetta Stone allows learners to connect, chat, and practice through an online community of language learners just like you.
+Rosetta Stone allows learners to connect, chat, and practise through an online community of language learners just like you.

 How to Learn German Grammar

 You’ve dipped your toe into some of the German grammar constructs and modal verbs, but to get to the next level of confidence with the language, you’ll have to really dig in.
 The good part is while German may have lots of structure and rules, that also means it has less irregularities to memorise.